Froggo50/EDPBot/README.md

 ## Bonus Features

+A list of some of the fun bonus features of the EDPbot.

 ### Auto Responder

-If you say the following keywords, (hi, hello, hey, sup), then EDPbot will respond with a welcoming message.
+If you say the following keywords, (hi, hello, hey, sup), then EDPBot will respond with a welcoming message.

 ### Bot Mention

-If you mention/ping EDPbot, EDPbot will respond with a positive message.
+If you mention/ping EDPBot, EDPBot will respond with a positive message.